-Why Mastercard is Focused on Blockchain’s Practical Applications
+Why Mastercard's Blockchain Focuses on Practical Applications

 Blockchain is one of the biggest buzzwords in tech.